Find out more & book online at 3btraining.com

 This course is delivered over three days of theory and practical training.

-Have knowledge and experience working with scaffolding structures, and hold:
+Have at least 2 years of knowledge and experience working with scaffolding structures, and hold:

 This course is accredited by the Construction Industry Scaffolders Record Scheme (CISRS).